-- 1. Disparaging someone in front of others. - Words or behavior which are derogatory to a person's character or which violate their human rights, and which cannot be considered legitimate supervision or instruction. - 3.
+- 1. Disparaging someone in front of others. - Words or behavior that are derogatory to a person's character or that violate their human rights, and which cannot be considered legitimate supervision or instruction. - 3.
 Ostracizing someone. - 4.
-Intentionally preventing a person's promotion or advancement though ill-will. - 5.
+Intentionally preventing a person's promotion or advancement due to ill will. - 5.
 Intentionally transferring a person to a post that is disagreeable to them. - 6.
 Acting oblivious to a person's existence. - 7.
-Spreading rumors which are injurious to a person's reputation.
+Spreading rumors that are injurious to a person's reputation.